/

 Organizations must also follow best practices in data management to maintain security.

-By dispelling these myths, organizations can approach CRM implementation with a clear understanding of its benefits and requirements, leading to more successful outcomes.
+By dispelling these myths, organizations can approach CRM deployment with a clear understanding of its benefits and requirements, leading to more successful outcomes.